jess-che/fortis-old/README.txt

 FORTIS

 Team Members:
-- everyone worked on feature concepts and overarching UI/UX ideas Jessica Chen (jc939)
+- everyone worked on feature concepts and overarching UI/UX ideas and worked on components of the report Jessica Chen (jc939)
 -- created figma for general UI/UX concept
 -- worked on how relational databases is interacted by with the users (how users query/modify/constraints...)